 slender prostrate branches.
 Flower are up to 7 mm long, yellowish-white

-tinged with pink.
+tinged with pink or completely pink.
 Tube is cylindrical or broadly bell-shaped, not

 swollen at the base, nearly-equally 5-lobed, lobes rounded, erect.